 This is True‘s books are available as printed paperbacks, or as ebooks, which are naturally cheaper since there is no printing, inventory storage, or shipping involved.

-You don’t have to have an “ebook reader” (let alone the Kindle brand) to read them: you can read ebooks on your computer (Windows or Mac), tablet (iPad or Android), or smartphone (iPhone, Android, Windows, and many Blackberrys).
+You don’t have to have a dedicated “ebook reader” (let alone the Kindle brand) to read ebooks: you can read them on your computer (Windows or Mac), tablet (iPad or Android), or smartphone (iPhone, Android).

-If you buy from us via this shopping cart, the files are not copy protected — but of course, we hope you don’t share them with others outside your household.
-Some are copy protected when purchased from Amazon, and they won’t let us turn that off.
+If you buy from this shopping cart, the files are not copy protected — but of course, I hope you don’t share them with others outside your household.
+Some are copy protected when purchased from Amazon, and they won’t let me turn that off.

-OK, if you’ve bought one from us, how do you load up the file?
+OK, if you’ve bought one here, how do you load up the file?

 First: How to Get the File

 If you miss it there for any reason, your emailed receipt also has the link to download it.
-You have 10 days to download it.
+You have 5 days to download it/them.